KD9YQK/ham-microblog/README.md

 ### Working
 1) Web frontend powered by Flask
 2) js8call 'Modem'
+3) APRS 'Modem' via KISS TCP/IP
-3) TCP/IP 'Modem'
+4) TCP/IP 'Modem'
-4) TCP/IP Server
+5) TCP/IP Server

 ### WIP
 1) Add more functionality to js8call
-2) Add APRS and APRSIS support
+2) Add more APRS functionality to frontend.

 ### Feature Wishlist
 1) Switch the web frontend from flask to aiohttp to allow merging with the daemon.